 I recently had a wonderful conversation on my Handpicked podcast with an inspiring woman who built a stellar career in the corporate world before taking the leap to found her own business.
-We were discussing the path to success, and it brought me back to a term we hear everywhere these days: personal branding.
+We were discussing the path to success, and she asked me a question I get asked more than almost any other: how do you actually build a reputation that means something?

 1. Start with the 'You' in Your Brand (The Foundation of Authenticity)